 This post may contain affiliate links.
 Please read our Disclosure Policy for details.

-The Fruit Cake has a dense, heavy, and rich texture, it is the ideal celebration cake for any sugar paste or royal icing.
+The Fruit Cake has a dense, heavy, and rich texture, it is the ideal celebration cake, usually decorated with sugar paste royal icing or marzipan.
 The fruit cake has excellent keeping properties, in a cupboard when wrapped in waxed paper, it requires at least three weeks to mature.

 This recipe is for an 8-inch (20.5 cm) round cake pan, use the same proportions, for a square, heart shape, hexagonal, octagonal, or petal-shaped cake.